jakepel03/Website2PDF/README.md

 ## Goals
 - Enable downloading PDF files from server (DONE, works on localhost)
 - Enable auto deleting pdf files from server (DONE, PDF cache deleted on every reload of the server)
+- Delete URL box if user leaves it empty (DONE)
 - Improve layout, fix visual problems
 - Resolve issues with wrong user input
 - Implement loading screen (when websites are getting converted to PDFs, until file is ready to download)
 - If adding another URL after the other URLs were already extracted, all of the files should be extracted again due to possible changes on the websites (+ download button should not be visible, implemented loading screen)
-- Delete URL box if user leaves it empty

 NOTE: Implementation of functionalities is still in progress, so there might be some issues using the website at the moment.